 The JRE dependency in practice

 On a developer's local machine, installing Java is a non-issue.
 The friction shows up in production.
-A slim Python Docker image runs 50-80 MB; adding a JRE pushes it to 300-500 MB or more, multiplying across every container instance and slowing cold starts.
-CI/CD pipelines need Java as a build step.
-Serverless platforms like Lambda and Cloud Functions impose hard package size limits that a JRE can exceed.
-Your Dockerfile now manages two language runtimes, and you are tracking security patches for both.
+A slim Python Docker image becomes materially larger once a JRE is included, and that extra runtime can affect build times, cold starts, package-size limits, and patch management.
+Your Dockerfile now manages two language runtimes, and you are tracking security updates for both.

 Where tabula-py earns its place